 As students and teachers head back to the classroom, many educators will dip into their own pockets to pay for school supplies.
-In fact, the U.S. Department of Education NCES found that 94% of public school teachers bought supplies with their own money, to the tune of $479 per year!
+In fact, a survey from the 2021/2022 school year found that teachers spent an average of $750 of their own money to purchase school supplies.
 Fortunately, there is one important tax break that can help teachers offset some of these expenses, called the Educator Expense Deduction.

 Who can claim the Educator Expense Deduction?

 You are eligible for the Educator Expense Deduction if you meet the following criteria:

 - You are a teacher, instructor, counselor, principal, or aide

 - You work in a public or private elementary or secondary school (grades K-12)

 - You complete 900 hours of work during the school year